CleoBrown/Countries-Educational-React-App-/README.md

-## Open "Client" folder in second terminal:
+## Run the Frontend: Open "Client" folder in second terminal:

 - Run server (runs the app in the development mode):<br>